obspy/obspy/obspy/io/sitexml/docs/tabular-input-reference.md

 ### Q_Index3 Consistency Columns

+Q_Index3 is calculated overall for the site, using **consistency** values for pairs of site indicators.
+You can provide consistency values for the following pairs:

 | Column | Required? | Meaning | Example |
 | --- | --- | --- | --- |
 | `f0_vs30` | no | Consistency between resonance frequency and Vs30. | `1` |